stridecolossus/JOVE/docs/blog/part-3-cube/render-loop.md

 The rotation animation in the demo has been factored out to a frame listener component, however the logic itself is still hard-coded and mixes the animation logic, calculation of the various matrices and management of the uniform buffer.
 Therefore we introduce an animation framework that separates these activities and provides reusable components for future demo applications.

+First the vector class is modified to support normals (or unit vectors) which will be used by the new framework.

-Many geometric operations assume that a vector has been _normalized_ to _unit length_ (with possibly undefined results if the assumption is invalid).
+Many geometric operations assume that a vector has been _normalized_ to _unit length_ with possibly undefined results if the assumption is invalid.
 This responsibility is left to the application which can use the following method to normalize a vector as required:

 ```java
 public Vector normalize() {